 Dave Murray is in his 35th year as a head coach at Arizona.
-Murray's tenure at Arizona is the longest running of any current Arizona coach, and is topped only by two legendary Wildcat figures, Fred Enke (36 years).
+Murray’s tenure at Arizona is the longest running of any current Arizona coach, is topped only by one legendary Wildcat figure, Fred Enke (36 years).
 His 35 years now ties another Wildcat coaching legend, J.F.
 “Pop” McKale (35 years).

-During his time at Arizona, Murray has built on of the top cross country and track and field programs in the nation.
-Since he has been at the helms of the Arizona programs, Wildcat athletes have been named All-Americans 163 times in cross country and track and field.
+During his time at Arizona, Murray has built on one of the top cross country and track and field programs in the nation.
+Since he has been at the helm of the Arizona programs, Wildcat athletes have been named All-Americans 161 times in cross country and track and field.
 His coaching has also produced numerous NCAA and Pacific-10 Conference champions, Olympians, World Championship competitors and NCAA and Pac-10 Athletes of the Year.

-Murray has been honored as Pac-10 Cross Country Coach of the Year eight times and and District VIII/West Region Cross Country Coach of the Year six times.
-He was also named and was the NCAA Men's Cross Country Coach of the Year in 1984.
+Murray has been honored as Pac-10 Cross Country Coach of the Year seven times and and District VIII/West Region Cross Country Coach of the Year six times.
+He was also named the NCAA Men’s Cross Country Coach of the Year in 1984.
 His commitment to the university was reflected in 1998 when he received the University of Arizona Alumni Association Centennial Award.

-In his first year at the helm of the men's track and field squad in 1982, Murray guided the Cats to a 20th place finish at the NCAA Championships.
+In his first year at the helm of the men's track and field squad in 1982, Murray guided the Cats to a 20th-place finish at the NCAA Championships.
 That was just the beginning.
 The 1984 team had, at the time, the finest season in school history, finishing sixth at the NCAA Championships and earning a No. 2 dual meet ranking by Track and Field News.
-Furthermore, his programs have been ranked as one of the Top 20 dual meet teams almost every year since he has been in Tucson.
+Furthermore, his programs have been ranked among the Top 20 dual meet teams almost every year since he has been in Tucson.

-During his 34 years as cross country coach, Murray has led his teams to 19 top-20 national finishes, which includes a sixth-place women's finish at the 1996 NCAA championships and a fourth-place finish at the 2001 NCAA championships.
-Both finishes were highlighted by individual titles being won by Amy Skieresz (1996) and Tara Chaplin (2001).
-Under Murray's tutelage, Skieresz has become the nation's dominant cross country and long distance runner, evident by her cross country title in 1996, plus three NCAA track championships (indoor 5,000m and the outdoor 5,000m & 10,000m) in both 1997 and 1998.
+During his 33 years as cross country coach, Murray has led his teams to 17 top-20 national finishes, which includes a sixth-place women's finish at the 1996 NCAA championships -- a feat that was highlighted by the UA's first-ever women's individual national cross country champion, Amy Skieresz.
+Under Murray's tutelage, Skieresz became the nation's dominant cross country and long distance runner, evident by her cross country title in 1996, plus three NCAA track championships (indoor 5,000m and the outdoor 5,000m & 10,000m) in both 1997 and 1998.

-Other notable cross country seasons for Murray include a fourth place finish on the team's home course at the 1991 NCAA Championships, a fourth place national finish in 1991, a second place men's mark in 1984 and a number-two women's NCAA finish in 1990.
+Other notable cross country seasons for Murray include a fourth-place finish on the team's home course at the 1991 NCAA Championships, a second-place men's mark in 1984, and a number-two women's NCAA finish in 1990.
 Murray led the men's track and field team to its best finish in school history, a tie for fourth place at the 1998 NCAA Outdoor Track and Field Championships.
-Murray coached the Arizona women to their best season in 2001, which was capped off by third-place finishes at both the indoor and outdoor championships.
+His 2001 women’s track and field team ran off a third-place, best-ever finish at last year’s NCAA Outdoor championships.